Configuration Guide¶

 Under the

-section, add or modify thechat_timeout_secs
+[ai]section, add or modify thechat_timeout_secsparameter:

 [ai]